nfroze/Project-4-Threat-Modeling/README.md

-# 🧠 Project 4: Threat Modeling & Incident Response (🚧 In Progress)
+# 🧠 Project 4: Threat Modeling & Incident Response

 ## 1. Overview 🚀
 This project simulates a full-spectrum **threat modeling workshop** for a fictional cloud-based application.
 It demonstrates how to proactively identify, assess, and mitigate cybersecurity risks across a system's architecture using industry-standard methodologies and frameworks.